Tiny-Earth/DemoSite/site/src/structure.md

 !!! compat ""
     `NOTE: This content was restructured recently.
 Its objectives need to be rewritten.`

-Course structure refers to the organizational system of a course, including schedule, format, communication modes and overall themes.
+Course structure refers to the organizational system of a course, including schedule, format, content, communication modes and overall themes.
 A well-structured course communicates all of these components to students and ensures they have access to each component.

+How the course is structured can contribute to making the course inclusive for diverse students.
+As we structure our courses and plan out the details of our course design, it is also important to consider how we communicate our course design with students in our syllabus and our course can be inclusive and accessible for all students.

 !!! note ""
     #### Welcome Emails